dave-s477/SoMeNLP/Readme.md

 SoMeNLP provides functionality for performing information extraction for software mentions in scientific articles.
 Implemented are: Named Entity Recognition, Relation Extraction and Entity Disambiguation.

 Up to now it has been applied on the SoMeSci dataset (available from [zenodo](https://zenodo.org/record/4701764) or [github](https://github.com/dave-s477/SoMeSci)).
-You can also have a look at the website including an interactive SPARQL Endpoint: https://data.gesis.org/somesci.

-Below is a short tutorial for training a NLP pipeline on SoMeSci (or on `data/minimal_example` that is included in the repository)
+**The SoMeSci pipeline is adjusted to perform large scale information extraction on PMC for the construction of SoftwareKG in this branch.
+While all code is already included, the documentation is not yet up to date and will be further extended.**

 ## Installing